abpframework/abp/docs/en/Community-Articles/2023-07-09-Cascading-Option-Loading-With-Extensions/README.md

 **2.Configure tokens and config options**

-This steps explained in documentation, that's why I won't explain it again.
-If document or samples not enough please let me know 🙂
+The documentation explains these steps; that's why I won't explain it again.
+If documents or samples are not enough, please let me know in the comments 🙂

 **Extensions Token**